wichmann-lab/python-psignifit/docs/examples/parameter_recovery_demo.md

 # Parameter recovery demo

-In this demo, we show a parameter recovery using `psignifit`.
+In this demo, we show a parameter recovery using *psignifit*.
 Parameter recovery is a crucial step in validating the robustness and accuracy of any model.
-We simulate data with known parameters ('ground truth') and then attempt to recover those parameters using psignifit.
+We simulate data with known parameters ('ground truth') and then attempt to recover those parameters using *psignifit*.
 If the fitting procedure returns the same parameter values as the true parameters that generated the data, then we can be sure that the fitting works correctly.
-In `tests/test_param_recovery.py` we systematically run this test.
+In [`tests/test_param_recovery.py`](https://github.com/wichmann-lab/python-psignifit/blob/main/tests/test_param_recovery.py) we systematically run this test.

 We will cover the following steps: